CITIZEN of the YEAR

 The Town Council presents the Citizen of the Year award to the local resident(s) who has most significantly contributed to the quality of life in the community.

-Following is a brief summary of the past honorees for the last 10 years, written at the time they were
+Following is a brief summary of the past honorees for the last 10 years.
+We would need several websites to detail all of the contributions they have made to the community.

 In 2011

-we honored Jeff and Carolyn Swenerton who in their 33 years of living in Elfin Forest have contributed mightily to making the community we all enjoy today.
+Jeff and Carolyn Swenerton who in their 33 years of living in Elfin Forest have contributed mightily to making the community we all enjoy today.
 Jeff has been mastermind of the picnic and parade for the last many years, and serves on TECC board, after a stint on the Town Council Board.
 Back in the 90’s he was instrumental in the defeating the trash to energy plant, and in getting large trucks off Elfin Forest and Harmony Grove Roads.
 Carolyn joined the auxiliary and the block captains from the get go, and they both raised three daughters in the community.

 In 2010: